dotnet/docs/docs/framework/wpf/controls/walkthrough-display-data-from-a-sql-server-database-in-a-datagrid-control.md

 -   [!INCLUDE[vs_dev11_long](../../../../includes/vs-dev11-long-md.md)].

--   Access to a running instance of SQL Server or SQL Server Express that has the AdventureWorks2014 sample database attached to it.
-You can download the AdventureWorks2014 database from the [GitHub](https://github.com/Microsoft/sql-server-samples/releases/tag/adventureworks2014).
+-   Access to a running instance of SQL Server or SQL Server Express that has the AdventureWorks sample database attached to it.
+You can download the AdventureWorks database from the [GitHub](https://github.com/Microsoft/sql-server-samples/releases).

 ### To create entity classes